avital-vonage/nexmo-developer/_documentation/en/index.md

 ## Products

-Documentation within Nexmo Developer is organised by product.
+Documentation within Nexmo Developer is organized by product.
 Within each product section you'll find the following types of documentation:

 - **Guides** - Key concepts highlighting core functionality and features
 - **Code Snippets** - Quick access code samples to help you construct your programmable communications apps